MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### Devices are updating outside of their assigned wave

-If you are using [custom rollout waves](#rollout-waves), there may be instances where devices update outside of their assigned wave.Review the following scenarios and take any necessary actions:
+If you are using [custom rollout waves](#rollout-waves), there may be instances where devices update outside of their assigned wave.
+Review the following scenarios and take any necessary actions:

 - **Add-on app deployments**: When you install an add-on app, such as Project or Visio, it can trigger an update check when the application is retrieved from the Office CDN.
 Consider updating your XML to included [Version="MatchInstalled"](../deploy/office-deployment-tool-configuration-options.md#version-attribute-part-of-add-element) to install the same version of Office, even if a newer version is available.